climate-nlp/climate-obstruction-narratives/README.md

 - PB: Emphasizes the importance of oil and gas as raw materials for various non-power-related uses and manufactured goods.
 - SA: Stresses how domestic oil and gas production benefits the nation, including energy independence, energy leadership, and the idea of supporting American energy.

-See our paper for more detailed description and statistics.
+See Holder et al. 2024's paper and our paper for more detailed description and statistics.

 ## Important codes